 by Sam Harris

 Harper Collins, 2020, 444 pages

 With this book Sam Harris marks his transition from pop philosopher to a popularizer of pop science.
 It's a collection of transcripts of his podcasts with various scientist-celebrities including David Chalmers, David Deutsch, Nick Bostrom, Max Tegmark, Daniel Kahneman, David Krakauer, Glen Loury, Thomas Metzinger, Robert Sapolsky, Anil Seth, and Timothy Snyder.

 A clue about its content is on the back cover, where celebrities like Bill Maher, Ricky Gervais, and Andrew Yang praise the podcasts; one calls Harris a “genius.”
 In one interview, Timothy Snyder claims that President Trump's heroes are foreign dictators who did away with the rule of law after being elected.
 In another, where Harris and Glen Loury talk about racism, Loury accuses Harris of having “white privilege.”
 In the interview with Sapolsky, Harris himself asserts that studies claiming that alcohol protects against dementia were funded by Anheuser-Busch.

 What Harris actually shows is that interviewing celebrities isn't such a great way of getting deep insights.
 It requires flattering them: if you told them what you really thought of their ideas, they'd probably walk out.
-So instead of intelligent scientific discussions, what we get is interviews with people who state their political opinions as if they were established facts.
-It's like a printed version of NPR.
+So instead of intelligent scientific discussions, what we get is interviews with people who state their political opinions as if they were established facts, and we end up with a book that reads like a printed version of NPR.

 sep 07, 2020